xenit-eu/alfred-api-docs/user/user-guide.md

 { "isnotnull": "cm:author" }
 ```

-**Note Unsupported terms**
+**Unsupported terms**

-The following terms are available in alfresco, but are currently not supported by Alfred API:
+The following terms are available in Alfresco, but are currently not supported by Alfred API:

 * isroot
 * tx